davbree/energetic-elm/content/pages/index.md

     bottomGap: none
     topGap: none
     text: >-
-      We will notify you every tim!!e a shipment is heading to your neighborhood, and you could immediatly let us know if you want in or not.
+      We will notify you every tim!!e a sh!!ipment is heading to your neighborhood, and you could immediatly let us know if you want in or not.
     feature:
       type: ImageBlock